-The IRC, at the end of World War II, initiates emergency relief programs, establishes hospitals and children's centers and starts refugee resettlement efforts in Europe.
-With the descent of the Iron Curtain in 1946, the IRC initiates resettlement program for East European refugees, which continues until the end of the Cold War.
+The IRC, at the end of World War II, initiates emergency relief programmes, establishes hospitals and children's centres and starts refugee resettlement efforts in Europe.
+With the descent of the Iron Curtain in 1946, the IRC initiates resettlement programme for East European refugees, which continues until the end of the Cold War.

 The IRC intensifies its aid in Europe with Project Berlin, providing food to the people of West Berlin amid increased Soviet oppression.

 Leo Cherne, a board member since 1946, elected IRC Chairman, a position he would hold for 40 years.